State and Local Policy Database

 VMT Targets: No policy in place or proposed.

 FAST Freight Plans and Goals: Texas has a state freight plan that identifies a multimodal freight network, but it does not include freight energy or greenhouse gas reduction goals.
+The plan does have goals related to alternative modes.
 One interesting aspect of this plan is the emphasis on project selection criteria in the planning process that support and prioritize funding of first and last mile connectors in locations with regional, statewide and national significance, including both urban and rural connectors.

 Transit Funding List All